West Palm Beach Criminal Attorney

 The sequence of the legal process is:

-• Bail – this is an amount of money which the defendant needs to pay in order to be released until the next time they need to appear in court for a trial
+• Bail – This is an amount of money which the defendant needs to pay in order to be released until the next time they need to appear in court for a trial

-• Referral for prosecution – the case is passed to a prosecutor to file charges, and the prosecutor determines what charges are to be filed.
+• Referral for Prosecution – The case is passed to a prosecutor to file charges, and the prosecutor determines what charges are to be filed.
 If there is not enough supporting evidence for an accused crime, the charges will not be filed and the suspect is released.

 • Arraignment